inrupt/etl-tutorial/README.md

 The general approach for invoking 3rd-party APIs is to first request a fresh access token, which generally requires providing identifying credentials, such as a username and password.
-This access token is then generally provided as the value of the HTTP `Authorization` header in all subsequent API calls.
+This access token is then generally provided as the value of the HTTP `Authorization:` header in all subsequent API calls.

 Our collections automatically store the data-source-specific access token in internal environment variables using the 'Tests' feature of Postman.
 For